Cabarets, body confidence and mental health

 A sweeter sensation if you have been in darkness for months, or in some cases, years.

 ‘I nominated Ursula and Ldn Dares for the Innovation in Healthcare category in the 2018 NHS Lambeth CCG Lammy Awards.
 The Lammy Awards involved the public nominating people who go beyond to bring healthcare and community spirit together.
-Basically, at the heart of mental health and wellbeing are conversations between people, that is what is at the heart of Ldn Dares – acceptance and conversation… and innovation.'
+Basically, at the heart of mental health and wellbeing are conversations between people, that is what is at the heart of Ldn Dares – acceptance, conversation and innovation.'

 Did you ever get involved?